folio-org/stripes-cli/doc/dev-guide.md

 Stripes-CLI implements [debug](https://www.npmjs.com/package/debug) for diagnostic logging.
 This can be a useful starting point to diagnose errors.

 Debug output is enabled by setting the `DEBUG` environment variable.
 The value of `DEBUG` is a comma-separated list of namespaces you wish to view debug output for.
 By convention, namespaces match the supporting package name.
 Features within a namespace may be separated by a colon.
 The wildcard `*` is supported.
+For Windows, replace `export` with `set` in the examples below.

 For example, to view all stripes-cli debug logs:
 ```
-DEBUG=stripes-cli* stripes serve
+$ export DEBUG=stripes-cli*
 ```

 To view only the cli's calls to Okapi:
 ```
-DEBUG=stripes-cli:okapi stripes serve
+$ export DEBUG=stripes-cli:okapi
 ```

 To view all stripes-cli and stripes-core debug logs:
 ```
-DEBUG=stripes-cli*,stripes-core* stripes serve
+$ export DEBUG=stripes-cli*,stripes-core*
 ```

 Alternatively set the wildcard on stripes:
 ```
-DEBUG=stripes* stripes serve
+$ export DEBUG=stripes*
 ```

 It is also possible set the wildcard for all namespaces:
 ```
-DEBUG=* stripes serve
+$ export DEBUG=*
 ```
 **Note:** The above will enable logging for all packages that happen to be instrumented with `debug`, including `express` and `babel`.

 Some of the available diagnostic output can be lengthy.
 The `debug` utility writes to stderr, so if you would like to send this content in a file, you can do so with:
 ```
+$ export DEBUG=stripes*
-DEBUG=stripes* stripes serve 2> file.log
+$ stripes serve 2> file.log
 ```

 ### Visual Studio Code